novuhq/novu/docs/docs/overview/docker-deploy.md

 To keep the setup simple, we made some choices that may not be optimal for production:

 - the database is in the same machine as the servers
-- the storage uses the filesystem backend instead of S3
+- the storage uses localstack instead of S3

 We strongly recommend that you decouple your database before deploying.